Dateline: October 2012

 This is Doyak.
 Click on his photo below to see him in action at the feeding station

-Tom is below, click on his picture for more pictures and even a video of him escorting us out of Camp Leakey
+This is Tom, click on his picture for more pictures and even a video of him escorting us out of Camp Leakey

 Orangutan Care and Rehabilitation Center